oracle/oci-ansible-modules/README.md

 ## Installation

-See the getting started guide (XXX) for instructions on using the installer script to install the Oracle Cloud Infrastructure Ansible Modules and its prerequisites in your host/Ansible controller node.
+See the [getting started guide](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/ansiblegetstarted.htm) for instructions on using the installer script to install the Oracle Cloud Infrastructure Ansible Modules and its prerequisites in your host/Ansible controller node.

 ## Samples